Why You Should Follow The Money (And Not Your Passion)

 Recent Studies Find A Connection Between Happiness And Income

+But that wisdom is not always widely accepted among new grads.
 Financial writer Michael Schramm, himself a college student, has a real problem with that advice.
 His critique of that adage in Money Magazine provides great food for thought as one college class enters the job market laden with student debt, and another ponders how best to invest their time and effort over the next four years.

 Schramm says the suggestion that money doesn’t buy happiness is, “a half-truth at best, a lie at worst.”
-In his experience, money and happiness are closely tied.
+In his personal experience, money and happiness are closely tied.
 Schramm grew up in a household where home foreclosure was a real threat, a gaping hole in the roof went unrepaired, and the smallest food purchase could result in a screaming, stressful argument over money.

 “When bills arrived that couldn’t be paid, money became a monster that tormented me,” Schramm says.